developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/configreference/index.md

 	  </CustomKioskMode>

 ### setBackKeyDisable
-**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the BACK key, which could otherwise invoke the previously active app, activity or Android Launcher; potentially quitting the kiosk app.
+**Applies to Android devices only.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the BACK key, which could otherwise invoke the previously active app, activity or Android Launcher; potentially quitting the kiosk app.
 Disabled by default (BACK key is active).

 **Possible Values**: